 WA Dept. of Commerce Resources for Homeless Services Grantees provides information about emergency funding and resources for local governments and organizations to fight housing instability and homelessness.

-Financial or In-Kind Assistance for Nonprofits
+Financial or In-Kind Assistance

 WeLoveMI promotes an organization’s GoFundMe page where community members can directly support organizations that have been impacted by COVID-19.